How many Social Security work credits do I need to get Social Security Disability Insurance (SSDI) benefits?

 Your SSDI monthly benefit amount is based on your lifetime earnings and the age you are when your disability begins.
 In 2019, SSDI benefits range from around $300 a month to $2,861 monthly.

-Age at Disability Determines the Number of Credits You Need
+Age at Disability Determines the Number of Work Credits You Need

 Disability Benefits on Another Worker’s Earnings Record

-To claim Disabled Adult Child benefits or Disabled Widows benefits, the worker on whose earnings record you are claiming benefits must be insured and either receiving benefits or deceased.
-For more information about Social Security survivor benefits and dependent benefits, see our article “Who Are the Four Groups of People Who Can Apply for Disability and Who May Meet the Requirements for Eligibility for Social Security Disability?”
+For childhood disability benefits (CDB) or disabled surviving spouse’s benefits to be paid, the worker on whose earnings record benefits are being claimed must be insured and either be deceased or receiving retirement or disability benefits on his or her own earnings record.
+For more information about Social Security disabled survivor benefits and disabled dependent benefits, please see our article How Can I Get Disability Benefits from a Relative’s Social Security Record?